mrWh1te/lage.tech/content/notes/neo4j/neo4j-driver.md

 # Neo4j

-The Webb API interfaces a graphing database called [Neo4j](https://neo4j.com/).
-It's the brain 🧠 of the Voyager project.
+One of my closed-source projects has an API called Webb (after the [James Webb Space Telescope](https://en.wikipedia.org/wiki/James_Webb_Space_Telescope)) that interfaces a graphing database called [Neo4j](https://neo4j.com/).
+It's the brain 🧠 of the project.

 Unlock the potential by relating data, as different as they may be, by drawing relationships between them using [cypher](https://neo4j.com/developer/cypher/).